Azure/lza-oracle/docs/wiki/TERRAFORM.md

 To deploy single Oracle instance on the VM, you can use **single_instance** module in this repo.
 The module is located on `terraform/bootstrap/single_instance` directory.

 Before using this module, you have to create your own ssh key to deploy and connect the virtual machine you will create.
+To do so, please follow the steps given below.

-Do the following on the compure source:
+1. Do the following on the compute source:

 ```bash
 $ ssh-keygen -f ~/.ssh/lza-oracle-single-instance